RanPix/CLive/README.md

 # CLive
-An interpreted type safe begginer friendly programming language.
+An interpreted type safe begginer friendly programming language with c - like syntax.